Ankush-Khatiwadaa/ankush-khatiwadaa/README.md

 - 💡 I’m actively working on a **90-Day AI/ML Challenge** to go from beginner to production-ready AI/ML engineer.
 - 🔄 Transitioning into AI and Machine Learning — learning, building, and sharing in public to inspire others.
 - 🧠 I'm passionate about turning data into real-world impact using Python, ML/DL, and modern AI tools.
-- 🎯 Career Goal: Contribute to impactful AI solutions at world-class organizations — FANG is in sight!
+- 🎯 Career Goal: Contribute to impactful AI solutions at world-class organizations.
 - 🗣️ I believe in lifelong learning, consistent effort, and documenting the journey openly.

 🔗 **Let’s connect on [LinkedIn](https://www.linkedin.com/in/ankush-khatiwada-882a4a16a/)**